GluuFederation/docs-oxd-prod/docs/sources/configuration/index.md

 - **op_host:** Provide the URL of your OpenID Provider (OP).
 (Example : "op_host":"`https://idp.example.org`")

 - **op_discovery_path:** Path to the OpenID Connect Provider's discovery document.
 For example, if it is `https://example.com/.well-known/openid-configuration` then the path is blank ` `.
-But if it is `https://example.com/oxauth/.well-known/openid-configuration` then the path is `oxauth`
+But if it is `https://example.com/oxauth/.well-known/openid-configuration` then the path is `/oxauth`

 - **authorization_redirect_uri:** URL which the OpenID Connect Provider (OP) will redirect the person to after successful authentication